Source: Steph Curry to Miss Time; Warriors Aim for Return After All-Star Break

 Get a weekly recap of the latest San Francisco Bay Area housing news.
 Sign up for NBC Bay Area’s Housing Deconstructed newsletter.

-Though the extent of the injury to Curry’s left knee area still is being evaluated, the Warriors already are planning to proceed without him over the 10 days remaining before the break, according to the source.
+Golden State is planning to proceed without him over the 10 days remaining before the break, according to the source.

 It occurred when the right knee of Dallas guard McKinley Wright IV banged into the side of Curry’s left knee.
 Curry limped off the court into the locker room and did not return.